First published Mar 15, 2021

 1. Patients Without Other Complications

 The only way to cure liver cancer and liver failure is to have a liver transplant (where the cancerous liver is removed and replaced by a healthy liver) or a liver resection (where the cancer is removed from the local area through a liver surgery).5 Patients must be in stage I or II for these procedures to be viable.
+These operations are performed only if the patient is healthy and doesn’t have a complicated disease like cirrhosis.
+Few patients identify liver cancer in time for transplant or resection, but those who do have a higher chance of survival.

 2. Unresectable and Inoperable Patients

 Patients with unresectable and inoperable liver cancers must weigh other options for treatment, like chemotherapy, radiation therapy, and localized treatments.
 These therapies are designed to kill cancer6 cells to prevent further liver damage, but they can also kill healthy body cells (this is why cancer patients often lose their hair when undergoing treatment).
-Cancer treatments come with a host of unpleasant side effects, but choosing not to have treatment of any kind is far worse.

 3. Patients Who Prefer Less Invasive Options